Academic Catalog

 2. The outbreak of emotionalism and individualism

-3. Romantic heroes (Napoleon, Byron and Beethoven)
+3. Romantic heroes (Napoleon, Byron, and Beethoven)

-G. The Industrial Revolution
+7. The Industrial Revolution and Realism

 1. The cultural consequences of the ambiguities of progress